St. Francis Dam: Investigation

 As soon as the dam was loosened on its base the toe of the structure spalled off.
-This was probably the beginning of its breaking up, and probably occurred sometime after 11:30 PM during the 23 minutes in which the water in the reservoir apparently fell 3/10 of a foot.
+This was probably the beginning of its breaking up, and probably occurred sometime after 11:30 PM during the 23 minutes in which the water in the reservoir apparently fell 3/10 of a foot [9.1 cm].
 Thereupon, quite likely, a part of the east end of the dam, meanwhile undermined, went out and the dam at this end lost its hillside support.
 Hydrostatic uplift at the already loose west and the weight of the remaining portion of the undermined east end caused a temporary tilting of the dam towards the east, accompanied by a rapid washing away of the hillside under the dam at its west end which then also began to break up.
 The reservoir water was now rushing with tremendous force against both ends and against the upstream face of all that was standing of the dam.
 This rush of water carried away huge blocks of concrete from both ends of the dam...

 There was and remains a difference of professional opinions on the amount of time that elapsed, shown by the chart made by the Stevens automatic water level recorder, from when the line indicating the reservoir level broke sharply downward until it became perpendicular.
 Most investigating engineers feel the amount of time indicated on the chart is thirty to forty minutes, not the twenty-three minutes that Grunsky stated.

 In support of his theory of the dam tilting, Grunsky pointed to an odd clue near the western lower edge of the standing section.
 Here a ladder had become wedged in a crack that had opened apparently during this rocking or tilting process and then had become tightly pinched in place as the section settled back on its foundation.
 Measurements taken proved the crack must have been much wider at the time that the ladder entered it.
 Further, surveys indeed showed the center section had been subjected to severe tilting or twisting.
 These surveys established that the center section had moved 5.5 in downstream and 6 in toward the eastern abutment.

 Although this investigation was insightful and informative, the theory, along with others which hypothesized an appreciably increasing amount of seepage just prior to the failure, becomes less likely when it is compared against the eyewitness accounts of the conditions in the canyon and near the dam during the last thirty minutes before its collapse.
 Grunsky hypothesized, though failed to explain, the action of the dam tilting as he described.
-This action would have the dam in motion as a single unit while conversely, testimony given at the Coroner's Inquest indicates that the dam was fractured transversely in at least four places.
+This action would have the dam in motion as a single unit while conversely, testimony given at the coroner's inquest indicates that the dam was fractured transversely in at least four places.
 Furthermore, the two cracks, which bordered each side of the standing center section, would have served as hinges to prevent this.